 I create, I write, because it is what I’ve always done.
 It is something that adds a distinct layer of nuance, complexity, observation, and love for life that no other action or behavior can imitate—it’s similar to one’s decision to fall in love, get married, or have children.
 Writing adds something to my life that nothing else can.
 It has saved my life.
 Like Alice Walker has said, “It is, in the end, the saving of lives that we writers are about.”

 I’m a writer from a lineage of accidental literacy.
-I’m a writer who cannot escape her political inclinations because who she is manifests into a political statement.
-I hold firm to the belief that the political is the personal, but I believe that an artist must find a balance to everything.
+I’m a writer who cannot escape her political inclinations because who she is—her positionality as a queer (bisexual), high-femme cis-woman who is a writer, activist, editor, professor—manifests into a political statement.
+I hold firm to the belief that the political is the personal, but I believe that the artist must find a balance to everything.
 Stories are always more universal and—at the same time—more specific than this.
 They’re about falling in love.
 Or a relationship between a brother and sister.
 About searching for one’s place.
 Or the leaves that fall to the ground in autumn.
 About springtime, winter’s coldness, summer’s whimsicality—about beginnings and endings and the process in-between.

 This is why I affix myself to James Baldwin’s call to all artists: our burden is to disturb the peace.
 Because the artist thinks-feels the most extreme states of the human condition (birth, love, and death), we fight with society like a lover and expose its unwillingness to witness its oppression, its loneliness, its refusal to see truth and its addiction to shadows.
 This witnessing fortifies our burden “to create dangerously,” as Edwidge Danticat says, to use our words as “disobedience to a directive.”